dheeban0111/prettier/Issue-Labels.md

   This issue is about CI, publishing to npm, or similar.

+* <kbd>type:intended</kbd>

+  Bug reports that are actually prettier working as intended.

 * <kbd>type:meta</kbd>

   The status of Prettier, or anything else about Prettier itself.